As a roofer, you’ve probably heard of the coronavirus (COVID-19) by now. If not, you should turn on the radio or local news.

 Double Down on Online Marketing

 During times of crisis, businesses that double down can come away ahead of the curve.
 Some roofing companies will shut down out of instinct, and others will pull all of their digital marketing resources for preservation.
-While this is understandable and unfortunate it also presents a growing opportunity for roofers willing to be more aggressive in uncertain times.
+While this is understandable and unfortunate it also presents a growing opportunity for roofers willing to be more aggressive with lead generation in uncertain times.
 Let’s consider:

 While some roofers shut down their business, and others stop taking jobs, the roofers who stay consistent or double down will begin to accumulate more reviews on their Google My Business profile.
 Not only can that help boost your ranking within the Local Map Pack for short-term lead generation, but it will also give you a long-term advantage which is the most profitable over time.